homeinfra/Horizon/README.md

 ## TODOs
 TODO For the current docker branch
+1. Complete and finalize testing of the Windows deployment script.
+2. Do the Unbuntu deployment script.
-1. Installed the right version of SOPS in the container (currently have the old version 1 in python).
+3. Installed the right version of SOPS in the container (currently have the old version 1 in python).
-2. Configure the dotenv-linter.
+4. Configure the dotenv-linter.
 Make it happy with the current .config/ files.
+5. Install pre-commit the right way and look at the missing/proposed formatter that aren't already there.
-3. Install xe-cli into the docker image.
+6. Install xe-cli into the docker image.
-4. Make sure we are at the same stage as this spring.
+7. Make sure we are at the same stage as this spring.

 TODO For mid term
-5. Rename logger.sh into slf4sh.sh.
+8. Rename logger.sh into slf4sh.sh.
-6. Extract it and semver into libraries to be published on my github account.
+9. Extract it and semver into libraries to be published on my github account.
 Look into shell package managers.
+10. Extract the environment setup scripts into their own modules so they can be shared.
-7. Rework lib xapi-shell to remove MS Windows quirks.
+11. Rework lib xapi-shell to remove MS Windows quirks.
 Streamline with new strategy of "out" function parameters.
+Or maybe replace with python3?

 TODO For long term (Finally caught up?
 Proceed with next steps...)
-8. Get SSH key automatic generation working.
+12. Get SSH key automatic generation working.
-9. Attempt a transition to terraform.
+13. Attempt a transition to terraform.
-10. Attempt a switch from FCOS to Talos.
+14. Attempt a switch from FCOS to Talos.
 Apparently it even has terraform support.
-11. Deploy 2 k8s control nodes
+15. Deploy 2 k8s control nodes
-12. Deploy 2 k8s worker nodes
+16. Deploy 2 k8s worker nodes
-13. Deploy CNI calico
+17. Deploy CNI calico
-14. Configure geolocation configuration (multi-site storage constraints)
+18. Configure geolocation configuration (multi-site storage constraints)
-15. Deploy CSI smb
+19. Deploy CSI smb
-18. Deploy bluebook
+20. Deploy bluebook
-19. Deploy XOA
+21. Deploy XOA
-20. Deploy Unify controller
+22. Deploy Unify controller
-16. Deploy external ingress controller (Can publish DNS updates to Namecheap)
+23. Deploy external ingress controller (Can publish DNS updates to Namecheap)
-17. Deploy internal ingress controller (Can configure Unboud on OPNsense)
+24. Deploy internal ingress controller (Can configure Unboud on OPNsense)
-21. Look for a centralized logging solution (SYSLOG server? - try to have better than emails)
+25. Look for a centralized logging solution (SYSLOG server? - try to have better than emails)
-21. Deploy Owncould (or similar - backup pictures on cellphones automatically)
+26. Deploy Owncould (or similar - backup pictures on cellphones automatically)
-22. Deploy Jellyfin
+27. Deploy Jellyfin
-23. Deploy Arrrr
+28. Deploy Arrrr
-24. Deploy Home Assistant
+29. Deploy Home Assistant